Greetings...

 I cdnuolt blveiee taht I cluod aulaclty uesdnatnrd

 waht I was rdgnieg.
-The phaonmneal pwe
+The phaonmneal pweor of the hmuan

 mnid aoccdrnig to rscheearch at Cmabrigde Uinervtisy,